 Charles Whittier was an investment banker and broker with the firm of Lee, Higginson & Co.
 He had served in the US Army during the Civil War, and was brevetted a Brigadier General.
 In 1898, at the outbreak of the Spanish-American War, he offered his services again, and was appointed Inspector General, accompanying General Merritt to the Philippines.
 He subsequently served as Collector of Customs in Manila for several months, and then returned to Boston.

-The Whittiers continued to live at 230 Beacon until about 1882, when they moved to a new home they had built at 270 Beacon.
+The Whittiers continued to live at 230 Beacon until late 1882, when they moved to a new home they had built at 270 Beacon.

 On January 20, 1883, 230 Beacon was acquired from Elizabeth Whittier by Rosamond (Lawrence) Peabody, the wife of attorney Francis Peabody and his wife.
 They previously had lived at 251 Beacon.
 Francis Peabody was known as “Francis Peabody, Jr.,” but was the son of Samuel Endicott Peabody and the grandson of Francis Peabody.
 The Peabodys continued to live at 230 Beacon during the 1888-1889 winter season, but moved thereafter to 391 Commonwealth.